 Macro-molecular Processes and Products - Polymer reaction engineering including biological macromolecules.

-Researchers: Brian Amsden, Michael Cunningham, Jeffrey Giacomin, Robin Hutchinson, Marianna Kontopoulou, Kim McAuley, Scott Parent, Ron Neufeld and Kim Woodhouse
+Researchers: Brian Amsden, Michael Cunningham (ORC), Jeffrey Giacomin (CRC Tier 1), Robin Hutchinson, Marianna Kontopoulou, Kim McAuley, Scott Parent, Ron Neufeld and Kim Woodhouse

 Biomedical Engineering - Tissue engineering.

-Researchers: Brian Amsden, Lauren Flynn, Ron Neufeld and Kim Woodhouse
+Researchers: Brian Amsden, Lindsey Fitzpatrick, Lauren Flynn (Western University), Ron Neufeld, Laura Wells and Kim Woodhouse

 Process Systems Engineering - Process control, optimization and applied statistics.